ansarilaith/laith-taha/EZIoT_SDK/README.md

 1. **Huge Data** - Nope.
 You only get 6 fields to post data, and only one allows a long string.
 So, you can post temperatures, counts, status, et cetera, and it you need you can put some JSON into `data4`.
 That's mainly what IoT needs to do.
 And don't forget that the `eziot.link` API will add those extras line timestamps.

+1. **User Support** - It's a super-simple, basically-free, service.
+It's also tested and known to work if used as intended.
+It's being used everyday by people all over the place.
+If your having trouble, the best bet is to read the docs again.

 ## Anything Else I Need to Know?
 Just to wrap up this introduction: